-In the third step a whole range of choices needs to be made in relation to position of main conversion installation(s), area circle size around conversion installation(s) from where biomass should be collected (or areas to be excluded) and possibly point sources from where large quantities of biomass can be obtained (e.g. harbours), maximum cost of biomass and maximum biomass removal per location (e.g. harvest level).
+In the third step a whole range of choices needs to be made such as the location of main conversion installation(s), the proportion of biomass to be used for bioenergy, (with the option to also exclude areas from where biomass feedstock cannot be derived), the possible use of point sources from where large quantities of biomass can be obtained (e.g. harbours), and maximum costs of biomass).

 In the current version of the framework biomass is derived from the area located in a circle around the conversion installation.
 In practice this will not be the only biomass extraction area.
 Usually large quantities of biomass are also derived from point sources like harbours or industrial areas.
 The integration of point sources in the model has not been fully implemented in the current version but is planned in the near future.

-It should also be explained that the present framework can only design simple chain types consisting of a biomass extraction area and one central conversion location.
+It should also be mentioned that the present framework can only design simple chain types consisting of a biomass extraction area and one central conversion location.
 In the near future the framework will be further adapted to design more complex multi-nodal chains where in some nodes pre-treatment and storing of biomass is done and in one or more nodes in other locations conversion to energy and other products takes place.
-Such a more complex chain is more common and will certainly become more common once the concept of bio-cascading becomes a reality.
+Such a more complex chain is more realistic and will certainly become more common once the concept of bio-cascading becomes a reality.